All Episodes

 Whatever it means, if you're a conservative, you are to be dispatched.

-You're to be lampooned, impugned, laughed at, made fun of on purpose and by design.
+You're to be lampooned, impugned, laughed at, made fun of, on purpose and by design.

-Wes Welker's wife and the Ray Lewis business and what she was really mad about.
+I know what you're talking about, Wes Welker's wife and the Ray Lewis business and what she was really mad about.

 I know what you're referring to there.

-But the uh the fact that that really decent good people throw Romney in there, are destroyed, and people that you would consider to be moral failures, genuine reprobates, are heralded as uh as as icons and stars, and then people you should be like.
+But the fact that really decent, good people, throw Romney in there, are destroyed and people that you would consider to be moral failures, genuine reprobates, are heralded as icons and stars, and people you should be like, people you should emulate.

-It is the uh if the majority.
+It is the majority.

 And it is what it is.